EU carmakers warn Brussels tech push risks higher costs and delays

 EU-Vorhaben: Autohersteller warnen vor steigenden Kosten ohne US-Technologie Die EU will sich stärker von US-Technologien emanzipieren.
 Europäische Autohersteller warnen vor den Auswirkungen - vor allem den Kosten.
 (Auto, KI)

-golem.de · about 2 hours ago
+golem.de · 10 days ago

 The EUs cosmetic labelling shake-up – what beauty brands must do before 31 July #Europe